As you pass the Abitur, every year many students ask themselves again. Two ex-students, who have already done it, give

 From student to student: What tips can you give your high school graduates to effective and sustainable learning?

 Annika Block: Early starting with learning pays off.
 Learning tricks did not exist with me.
-Iven John: Read a thousand times, understood a thousand times, and yet mostly not implemented for a variety of reasons: don't drive yourself crazy, learn in an orderly and targeted manner, and above all not all at once!
+Iven John: Read a thousand times, understood a thousand times and yet mostly not implemented for a variety of reasons: do not drive yourself crazy, learn in an orderly and targeted manner and above all not all at once!
 Of course, this presupposes that you start reprocessing accordingly, where the dog is often buried again.
-My tip on how to proceed: In good time - at the latest after the last normal exam - collect all topics per subject and look honestly what needs to be done until "ground zero".
+My tip on how to proceed: Collect all topics per subject in good time - at the latest after the last normal exam - and look honestly at what needs to be done until "ground zero".
 This not only makes it easier for you to take a structured approach, it also takes away a good deal of uncertainty.
 Then proceed according to the different types of learners and people.

 And what were the best learning tricks for the exam preparation?

 Iven John: Some like to make an exact schedule, others say rather: "Good, up to 1German, then math".
 Others then think: “Phew, that still fits.
 I'm starting on the Xth ”.
-Everyone's own, only in every case, is the first and best step to get an overview.
+Everyone's own, only in any case, is the first and best step to get an overview.
 Then everything will work out in time!
 Everyone, as he does best, most students will only have the greatest success if they pool their information in some way.
 I personally read a lot, then wrote down key points and then looked at it again the day before and right before the exam.
 The whole thing has proven itself for me.

 How did you look at the topic of exam anxiety and how did you deal with exam pressure?